12 Guaranteed Ways To Attract Better Web Site Traffic

 - Consider CPC or paid advertising, if appropriate.
 Google, Facebook, etc. For many, there isn’t a lot of ROI for this unless you’re really careful and specific.
 But, it may be tried as an option, and it can certainly help for basic awareness.

 - Periodically review your positioning within your niche.
 Consider ideas for generating more quality incoming links into your site, as this is important for SEO as well, and leads to more traffic.
 Research ways to accomplish this and look into the best ones for your site.
 Study things like what makes posts / vids go viral.
+Also review what the top-ranking players in your space are doing, and consider mimicking some of that, to a degree.

 - Do all of the above, for sure.
 But, don’t think that these are the only or best ways.
 It’ll always depend on your site and the particulars.
 Research this topic (generating traffic) a TON more.